How to Use LinkedIn for B2B Social Selling

 The benefits of sharing useful, timely, and informative content on LinkedIn allows you to be seen more often on your connections’ news feeds.
 It’s a great way to stay top of mind without having to worry about pestering them with constant phone calls or emails.

-By sharing the right content, that helps inform your industry, you subtly demonstrate your value and your company’s.
-It can help differentiate your offering from the competition and put you in a better position.
+By sharing the right content, you subtly demonstrate your value and the value of your company.
+This means sharing information that is relevant and helpful to those in your industry while also helping to differentiate your offering from the competition and puts you in a better position.

 Try to test when the best time to share content is - it can vary widely based on your network.
 Perhaps they are much more active on LinkedIn during the weekend so that’s when you should aim to post something new or maybe the peak time for interactions is on a Tuesday afternoon.
 By varying when you share items, you’ll be able to develop a feel for what works best.